 "There might be a timing challenge in getting that particular provision in this bill but it means that the number of offices that takes Citi's phone calls in the next year or two on the Hill has just been cut in half."

-As lawmakers aim to relax banking regulations some 10 years after the 2007-2009 crisis, banking lobbyists have been increasingly active on Capitol Hill.
+As lawmakers aim to relax banking regulations almost 10 years after the start of the 2007-2009 crisis, banking lobbyists have been increasingly active on Capitol Hill.

 The Dodd Frank rewrite now being considered in the House would relax lending and capital and mid-size banks, give a capital break to some large banks’ custody businesses, and includes a provision that would directly benefit Citi’s bond trading business.
 (Reporting by Katanga Johnson Editing by Michelle Price and Alistair Bell)